-Gaines Redd is a Scheduling Consultant in Draper & Associates’ (Draper) Atlanta office.
+Gaines Redd is a Managing Consultant in Draper & Associates’ (Draper) Atlanta office.
 As a member of the firm’s Construction Services Division, he provides construction scheduling, construction management, project management and claims analysis services.
 He joined Draper in April 2001 and has been serving in a variety of vital functions involved with clients in public housing, infrastructure improvements, and commercial development.

 Mr. Redd has a strong construction project management background and brings excellent planning, budgeting, communication, and contract administration skills, which make him extremely effective as an owner’s representative overseeing third party vendors delivering construction management, maintenance, capital improvement, and other specialized services.